 Peru – Peruvians are friendly, serious, honest, and traditional people.
 When shopping for Peruvian handicrafts, including pottery, textiles, and wood carvings, it is not uncommon to negotiate the price down by 20-30 percent.

 Suppose you’ve purchased an escorted tour program.
-In that case, your travel documents will include the telephone numbers of Kondor Path Tours’ representatives, who will do their utmost to assist you in the event of an emergency.
+In that case, your travel documents will include the telephone numbers of Kondor Path Tours’ representatives, who will do their utmost to assist you in an emergency.
 The numbers do print on your Kondor Path Tours vouchers.
 Please copy the numbers; once you relinquish the coupon, you will not have this information, and Passengers traveling Solo should employ the services of Hotel concierges and local authorities.

 Peru – While we recommend that you apply reasonable caution and common sense when traveling in any country, please be aware that there are significant issues with theft in public places in Peru.
 Always keep valuables in a safe place and avoid walking alone.
 We recommend that taxis be reserved via the Hotel concierge desk when possible.
 As in most parts of the world, be aware of your surroundings and keep to well-lit and populated areas.

 Pickpockets and thieves can destroy an otherwise wonderful holiday.
 Be mindful of these precautions to help avoid being scammed or robbed:

 Peru – Shaking hands is the standard greeting.
 Visitors should observe usual courtesies; the atmosphere is regularly informal, and casual dress is appropriate.
 Would you please demonstrate respect for the cultural artifacts of the indigenous peoples (Andean and Jungles areas)?

 Peru / General Emergency: 105

 Peru – Spanish “Castellano” is the local language.
 Quechua is spoken in some areas as well.
 The English language does usually expressed in tourist areas.